telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

   custom HTTP headers, custom URL query parameters and custom payloads (not necessarily in JSON).
   Have a look at "Notification Messages" and "Custom Notifications" in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable/).
+* In addition to the HTTP notifications described in this section, Orion also supports MQTT notifications.
+This topic is described in more detail in [this document](mqtt_notifications.md).

 [Top](#top)